 At a time when Ebola is all over the news, we want to make sure you have the clear-cut facts about Ebola.
 Please get informed by visiting http://content.govdelivery.com/accounts/USHHS/bulletins/d6634f and share this information with your friends and family to make sure they know the facts about Ebola.

 Applications are being taken for fire police.
 Anyone interested can contact Tim Schreffler at 574-6800.

 Bellefonte Borough would like to welcome Centre Region Code.
-Effective July 1, they will be performing inspection and building services to Bellefonte Borough.
+They are performing inspection and building services to Bellefonte Borough.
 For more information on Centre Region Code, please go to www.centreregioncode.org.

 Recently the Borough revised its door-to-door sales ordinance.
 One change is § 410-22.
 List of homes not wishing to be solicited.
 There is now a “Do Not Disturb” opt-out form for Borough residents that can be completed and submitted by those residents who do not want door-to-door sales people.
 This form can be found on our website either under “Borough Forms” or on the right-hand side of the home page.
 Simply complete all the required fields and submit.
 Your address only will be placed on a “Do Not Disturb” list that will be provided to anyone who obtains a solicitor’s permit.